micintron/AI_Flask_ChatBot_Example/README.txt

 The Scripts folder also has a Jupiter notebook with the full NLP model laid out

-You can retain the model with a new intents son file from the UI as well
+You can retain the model with a new intents json file from the UI as well

 The structure is built to show how easy it can be to slot in a AI model with flask And allow you to change this model for another one or include multiples just as easily